k-fish/ember-user-performance-monitoring/README.md

 ember-user-performance-monitoring
 ==============================================================================

-This addon add performance timing to your Ember application.
+Use this addon to add performance timing to your Ember application.
+It does not automatically send data, but lets you set up event listeners on timing events, which you can use to integrate with a metric collecting tool of your choice.

 Compatibility